w3c-fedid/FedCM/explainer/HOWTO.md

 From Identity Provider (IdP) aspect:

-* `FederatedCredential.logout()`: Sends a signal to specified RPs to logout the user.
+* `FederatedCredential.logoutRPs()`: Sends a signal to specified RPs to logout the user.
 * A request for the `/.well-known/fedcm` configuration.
 * A request for a list of accounts that the user can use for federated sign-in.
 * A request for a metadata about clients (RPs).